holaphil/amazing-maple-e08ae/src/pages/work/nowwith.md

     talent, e-commerce, and video into a seamless unified shoppable experience.
 template: project
 ---
-**NOW//with** creates and curates new forms of social commerce for consumers by integrating talent, e-commerce, and video into a seamless unified shoppable experience.
+**NOWwith** creates and curates new forms of social commerce for consumers by integrating talent, e-commerce, and video into a seamless unified shoppable experience.
 As **Chief Product Officer**, I managed all aspects of prioritization, budgeting, and goal setting to ensure strategic alignment across the organization.
-This work included collaborating with the founding team to define a product strategy and roadmap for NOW//with’s consumer, brand, and talent platforms.
+This work included collaborating with the founding team to define a product strategy and roadmap for NOWwith’s consumer, brand, and talent platforms.
 The majority of my time and energy focused on the following three areas of our business: Product, Partnerships, and People.

 **Product**:  Developed best-in-class social commerce tool suite used by consumers to discover & shop for products that are promoted by celebrities; partnered with business, sales, and marketing teams on GTM & growth strategy

 **Partnerships**:  Pioneered all product development for interactive video & universal checkout SDK, which provided publishing partners ability to activate at-scale shoppable video experiences on their proprietary properties

 **People**:  Hired as first non-founder executive to build core product development team from 0 to 15 members, including Design, Development, & User Research leads; developed core vision, product strategy, and long-term roadmap